dreamyguy/sidhree-com/README.md

 ## :rocket: Release History

+ * 2016-02-14   v0.0.3   Updated README file and we're finally ready to take off.
  * 2016-02-14   v0.0.2   The project as it was published on [Sidhree.com][1].

 ---

-A BIG thanks to the node community and all those who taught me to be a better programer.
+A BIG thanks to the node community and all those who taught me to be a better programmer.
 You know who you are. :blush:

   [1]: http://sidhree.com
   [2]: http://gulpjs.com/